Dedicated To Saving Local Turtles

-Turtles play a key role in an ecoystem.
-The San Diego River only has one native turtle, the Southwestern pond turtle.
-Their name is misleading as they live often in rivers and spend time in terrestrial habitats.
+Southwestern pond turtles play a key role in an ecosystem.
+Their name is misleading as they often live in rivers and creeks.
+They also spend time in terrestrial habitats.
+They may disperse up to 500m from the water!
+Protecting this land is vital.

 Sadly, studies have documented these turtles are in an "alarming" decline.

-Our Turtle Watch program looks for these turtles and records their location.
-Turtle Watch also documents the land and water they live in.
-We target areas that no one else is surveying.
-Data guides our land acquisition and conservation efforts.
-It is also with other pond turtle researchers.
-We will look for newts, toads, & other critters, too.
+Our Turtle Watch program looks traverses remote wetlands each spring to look for turtles.
+We document the location the land and water they live in.
+Then we check to see if enough land is protected around each of these sites.
+This data informs our land acquisition and conservation efforts.
+It is also shared with other pond turtle researchers.
+While we are at it we look for newts, toads, & other critters, too.

-Just $3600 is needed to conduct our Spring Surveys.
 Your gift of $10, $20 or more can really make the difference.
+Thank you!

 Donate Today for Turtle Watch!